 I grew up in Greenwich Village in the 60’s and I lived in Boca Raton, Washington, Baltimore and Connecticut before finally making it back home to New York.
-I’ll never leave the City again – maybe for a long weekend, or a vacation, but that’s about it.
+I once said I’d never leave the City again – maybe for a long weekend, or a vacation, but now I’m living in Bozeman, Montana, looking at the Bridger Mountains, watching the elk herds.

 During those 25 years I was a strategic planner by trade and a corporate finance executive by experience.
 I operated at the board level which allowed me to work with some amazing and historic people.
 It allowed me to do things that I’d read about in The Wall Street Journal or the New York Times the next day.
 That’s heady stuff, especially for a kid whose parents never went to college.
 One of my proudest days was when I took my Dad to the board room and had him sit in the same chair that three Presidents of the United States had once sat in.
 My father was man of great strength, but that day he cried.